TheMasterZelda/Etrian_Odyssey_1_Archipelago/docs/en_EtrianOdyssey.md

 The goal is to complete up to one stratum decided by the player.
 Completing a stratum is defined by defeating its final floor boss.
 Note that any location on floors past the goal will not get shuffled.

+At the moment, goal past stratum 3 are not recommended for sync sessions considering the length of the game.

 ## What items and locations get shuffled?